cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/03_servers.md

 {: .note }
 > The icons in the list of servers provide visual information about the current server status:
 >- ![](../../images/Servers02.png)
-_The server was never connected to the network, and other enabled nodes (users and servers) can not connect.
+_The server was never connected to the network, and other enabled nodes (users and servers) can not connect to this server.
 The server may not have been installed yet._
 >- ![](../../images/Servers03.png)
 _The server is connected to the network, and other enabled nodes (users and servers) can connect to this server._
 >- ![](../../images/Servers04.png)
-_The server is not connected to the network, and other nodes (users and servers) can not connect to this server.
-The server will need to be turned on, woken up or restarted.
-Alternatively, reinstall the client on the server._
+_The server is not connected to the network, and other enabled nodes (users and servers) can not connect to this server.
+The server will need to be turned on, woken up or restarted._
 >- ![](../../images/Servers05.png)
-_The server is not connected to the network, but other nodes (users and servers) can not connect to this server because of a network connection problem._
+_The server is not connected to the network, and other enabled nodes (users and servers) can not connect to this server because of a network connection problem._

 ## Editing Servers
 {: .d-inline-block }